Skip to main

 In 1997, the Singapore Police Force (SPF) took a step forward in community policing with the introduction of the Neighbourhood Police Centre (NPC) system.
 Enhanced from the existing Neighbourhood Police Post system, the new system aimed to address the evolving operational landscape of the Force and foster closer relationships between the Police, community partners and residents.

 On 17 December 2000, Serangoon NPC commenced operations.
-Stepping up to play her part at this pivotal moment was former Superintendent of Police Bridget Goh (currently Deputy Assistant Commissioner of Police - DAC).
+Stepping up to play her part at this pivotal moment was former Assistant Superintendent of Police Bridget Goh (currently Deputy Assistant Commissioner of Police - DAC).
 Newly appointed as the first Commanding Officer (CO) of Serangoon NPC, she embraced the challenge of building new bonds of trust with the community.

 DAC Goh started her journey with the SPF in 1991.
 Prior to her posting as CO of Serangoon NPC, she oversaw the Senior Officer Basic Course and Officer Cadet Trainee Course at the Police Academy.
 She subsequently began a second stint at Training Command (TRACOM) in 2010, serving as Commanding Officer of the Advanced Training Centre where she supervised the design, development and conduct of training programmes for NPC officers (i.e. Ground Response Force, Community Policing Unit and Crime Strike Force).